 Doctoral students within the field of architecture are welcome to apply for admission to ResArc.
 PhD students apply with the consent of their departments.
 Applications are made on ResArc Application Form (can be found on the website) and need to include an individual study plan (containing a project description and time plan), motivation letter, CV + photo.
 Interested candidates submit their applications to the ResArc Directory, who decides on admission.
 Applications from PhD students at the schools of ar-chitecture in ResArc (KTH, LTH, UMU and CTH) are prioritized.

 What’s in it?

 ResArc PhD students have the unique opportunity to take part in a national wide re-search school in architecture.
 This means developing their own PhD projects in close collaboration and exchange with national and international actors in the area of architecture research.
 PhD students admitted to ResArc receive financial coverage (accommodation and meals) for their participation in ResArc activities.
 ResArc PhD students also have priority for ResArc courses and other activities with limited numbers of participants.
 Admitted PhD students are presented on the ResArc website with project description, photo and publications.
 PhD students can apply for and take part in ResArc activities (courses, seminars etc) without being admitted to the research school.
-For these students, ac-commodation and meals at ResArc activities is paid for by ResArc.
+For these students some meals at ResArc activities is paid for by ResArc.
 Travel expenses have to be covered by their home departments.

 ResArc PhD students are expected to take active part in the activities and courses ar-ranged by ResArc.
 Enrolment in ResArc should be noted in the PhD student’s individual study plan.
 PhD students in ResArc are also expected to present their research project at part time seminars, to which all ResArc PhD Students and supervisors are invited, during their study period.